Hyundai Motor family succeeds at Glovis stake sale on second attempt

 Some 5 million shares in Hyundai Glovis were sold at 230,500 won each, a discount of 2.7 percent to Thursday's close.
 That compares with a marketing range of 227,500-232,500 won.

-Shares in Hyundai Glovis rose 2.3 percent in morning trade, outperforming a flat broader market.
+Shares in Hyundai Glovis rose 2.3 percent in morning trade, outperforming a flat broader market .KS11.

-The lock-up, however, has lowered expectations that the founding family would sell Hyundai Glovis shares to increase holdings in key affiliates such as auto parts maker Hyundai Mobis.
+The lock-up, however, has lowered expectations that the founding family would sell Hyundai Glovis shares to increase holdings in key affiliates such as auto parts maker Hyundai Mobis (012330.KS).

 Shares in Hyundai Mobis fell as much as 5 percent.